 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 INSIDER SECRET: Marriott points aren’t just useful for booking hotel nights; you can also transfer Marriott points to airlines.
 This includes many useful airline loyalty programs like Alaska Airlines, Japan Airlines and American Airlines.

 With the launch of the new Marriott Bonvoy loyalty program comes a slew of new or refreshed credit cards.
 The Marriott Bonvoy Boundless™ Credit Card replaces the old Marriott Rewards Premier Plus Credit Card, which is no longer available to new applicants.

-The Boundless has a big fat welcome bonus too.
+The Bonvoy Boundless has a big fat welcome bonus, too.
 Depending on how you use your points, you could get hundreds of dollars in free Marriott hotel stays in the U.S., Europe or many other popular destinations, including luxury resorts and family-friendly hotels.

 Further reading: Marriott Bonvoy Review

 If you like staying at Marriott hotels, this is an excellent card.
 I’ll outline how to best use your Marriott points and show you the benefits that make the card worth keeping for the rest of your life.

 The Marriott Bonvoy Boundless Credit Card comes with a Limited Time Offer: Earn 100,000 Bonus Points after you spend $5, 000 on purchases in the first 3 months from account opening.
 There’s a $95 annual fee, not waived for the first year.